Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 # HeroSystem6eHeroic
 A Hero System 6th Edition character sheet for Roll20

 This an alternate Hero System character sheet designed for use in heroic-level Hero System games such as Fantasy Hero or Star Hero.
 Characters in these games tend to have many skills, few powers, and employ weapons that generally do killing damage.
-The overall aim is to make Hero System as approachable as possible and character building as easy as possible without a pro-level subscription.
+The overall aim of this character sheet is to make playing Heroic-level games in Hero System as easy as possible.
 This sheet attempts to handle the basic bookkeeping math for characteristics, skills, powers, and complications.
 However, no skill names, power names, power descriptions, advantages, or limitations are included, except for the six skill enhancers, overall levels, and endurance-related choices, which are required for the internal math.
 Please refer to official Hero System rules publications or the official helper software Hero Designer for this information (https://www.herogames.com).

 The number of skills (30 general, 7 combat, 6 maneuvers, and 9 languages) and powers (10) is hard-coded to handle the background math and for aesthetics, but should be sufficient for general use.

 To keep the game on the simple side, this sheet is built for the combat that uses armor activation rolls rather than hit locations.
 There are input fields for the recording of armor locations, but otherwise the more advanced hit location rules are not supported at this time.

 If you would like more flexibility in creating macros and have a Pro-level subscription you might consider adding Hero Roller https://wiki.roll20.net/Script:HeroRoller to your game API settings.
+This is an optional addition and is not necessary to play the game.

 ## Buttons
 Roll buttons are color-coded: